m-ger/diy-firewall/README.md

 #### Connect to Pi via SSH client
 * Now open up a SSH connection to the IP of your Pi.
 * Linux and Mac have already pre installed ssh clients, for window you will need to use putty.
+* Check below for OS specific connections.
+* After you have succeffully connected to your Pi, login with the predefined user "root" and password "1234"
+* First of all change these credentials with "passwd".
+Now you will be asked to enter a new password.

 ##### Windows
 * Download Putty https://www.chiark.greenend.org.uk/~sgtatham/putty/